To the members

-Currently the Board has five committees: Audit Committee Nominationand Remuneration Committee Stakeholders Relationship Committee Corporate SocialResponsibility Committee Independent Directors' Committee and the Risk ManagementCommittee.
-A detailed note on the composition of the Board and its committees is providedin the Corporate Governance Report Section of this Report.
+Currently the Board has six committees: Audit Committee Nominationand Remuneration Committee Stakeholders Relationship Committee Corporate SocialResponsibility Committee Independent Directors' Committee and the Risk ManagementCommittee.
+A detailed note on the composition of the Board and its committees is providedin the Corporate Governance Report section of this Report.

 CORPORATE SOCIAL RESPONSIBILITY

 VIGIL MECHANISM / WHISTLE BLOWER POLICY

-The Board has on the recommendation of the Nomination and RemunerationCommittee framed a policy for the selection and appointment of Directors SeniorManagement and their remuneration.
+The Board has on the recommendation of the Nomination and RemunerationCommittee framed a policy for the selection and appointment of Directors SeniorManagement Personnel and their remuneration.
 The Remuneration Policy and the detailspertaining to the remuneration paid during the year are furnished in the CorporateGovernance Section of the Annual Report.

 RELATED PARTY TRANSACTIONS

-All Related Party Transactions that were entered into during thefinancial year were on an arm's length basis and were in the ordinary course of business.
-Hence the provisionsof Section 188 of the Companies Act 2013 are not attracted.
+All Related Party Transactions that were entered into during thefinancial year were on an arm's length basis and were in the ordinary course ofbusiness.
+Hence the provisions of Section 188 of the Act are not attracted.
 Thusdisclosure in Form AOC-2 is not required.
-Further there are no materially significantRelated Party Transactions during the year under review made by the Company with Promoters DirectorsKey Managerial Personnel or other designated persons which may havea potential conflict with the interest of the Company at large.
+Further there are no materially significantRelated Party Transactions during the year under review made by the Company with itsPromoters Directors Key Managerial Personnel or other designated persons which may havea potential conflict with the interest of the Company at large.

 All Related Party Transactions are placed before the Audit Committeefor approval.

-The policy on Related Party Transactions as approved by the Board ofDirectors of the Company is posted on the Company's website and may be accessed at link http://pcblltd.com/investorrelations/investorrelations.php.
+The Policy on Related Party Transactions duly approved by the Board ofDirectors of the Company is posted on the Company's website and may be accessed atthe link: https://www.pcblltd.com/investor-relation/general-policies.

 PARTICULARS OF EMPLOYEES

-As required under provisions of Section 197 of the Companies Act 2013 and Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 particulars of the employees concerned forms a part of the Board'sReport.
-Having regard to the provisions of Section 136 of the Companies Act 2013 the Annual Report andAccounts excluding the aforesaid information are being sent to the members of theCompany.
-Any member interested in obtaining such particulars may write to the CompanySecretary of the Company at email@example.com .
+As required under the provisions of Section 197 of the Act and Rule5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 particulars of the employees concerned forms a part of the Board'sReport.
+Having regard to the provisions of Section 136 of the Act the Annual Report andAccounts excluding the aforesaid information are being sent to the Members of the Companyby e-mail.
+Any Member interested in obtaining such particulars may write to the CompanySecretary of the Company at email@example.com .

 KEY MANAGERIAL PERSONNEL

 During the year there was no change in the Key Managerial Personnel ofthe Company.

 DETAILS RELATING TO REMUNERATION OF DIRECTORS KEY MANAGERIAL PERSONNELAND EMPLOYEES

-The equity shares of the Company continue to be listed on the National Stock Exchange (NSE) Bombay Stock Exchange (BSE) and Calcutta Stock Exchange (CSE).
-The Company has paid therequisite listing fees to all the Stock Exchanges for the financial year 2017-18.
+The equity shares of the Company continue to be listed on the NationalStock Exchange (NSE) and Bombay Stock Exchange (BSE).
+The Company has delisted its equityshares from Calcutta Stock Exchange Limited (CSE').
+The Company has paid therequisite listing fees to all the Stock Exchanges for FY 2021-22.